apostrophecms/apostrophe-enterprise-testbed/README.md

 * In the logged-inbrowser, verify the regression test page URL is now a 404 (the incognito browser will still see it because the move to the trash has not been committed).
 * In the logged-in browser, return to the home page.
 Open reorganize and drag and drop the "regression test" page out of "trash" and drop it on the home page, making it a live child again.
 * In the logged-in browser, verify the page is now reachable at its URL again.

+## Configuration test: adding new locales

+*These tests currently require a developer, they could and should be automated too.*

+* Run `EXTRA_LOCALES=1 node app apostrophe-workflow:add-missing-locales`.
+* Restart the site, this time with `EXTRA_LOCALES=1 node app`.
+* Verify that the regression test page you created now exists, it may be as a trashed draft (find it via "Reorganize"), in the new `ru` locale (you may need to refresh the page to see this locale choice, that is OK).
+* The joined content (images and article) may not appear because it is also in the trash so far.
+This is OK for now.
+* Rescue the page from the trash and commit it.
+* View it in the incognito window.